birgittavdkolk/vanderkolk_etal_2021/README.md

-# adipocytesize
-Adipocyte size ImageJ macro

-This code is associated with the paper:
-Molecular pathways behind acquired obesity: adipose tissue and skeletal muscle multiomics in monozygotic twin pairs discordant for BMI
+# Molecular pathways behind acquired obesity: adipose tissue and skeletal muscle multiomics in monozygotic twin pairs discordant for BMI

-The code is used to measure the adipocyte diameters.
+The code used to measure the adipocyte diameters in the paper by van der Kolk et al (2021).